severalpens/timetracker/README.md

 Add projects and tasks then track time spent on them.

 ## Work Suspended..
 This project was 95% complete but ran into large problems committing time events back to the databasae (DynamoDb via AppSync).
+Appsync has a paid caching service that might solve this.
 I need to switch over to Azure anyway so I'll leave this project for now.

 I'ms starting an Angular/Azure version - see [https://github.com/severalpens/tasktimetracker](https://github.com/severalpens/tasktimetracker)